ben-barnard/BLE_Logger/README.md

 | D19 | MISO |

 LED is setup for Pin 16.

+## Determining the MAC Addresses of your BLE Devices/Beacons
+In the Arduino IDE, go to the scan sketch by: File -> Examples -> (Header) Examples for DOIT ESP32 DEVKIT V1 -> ESP 32 BLE Arduino -> BLE_scan .
+Compile and upload this sketch, and confirm that you are seeing successful scans in the serial screen.
+Now, go through your BLE devices, one at a time, and power them on, copy the MAC value, and save it somewhere.
+Shut that device off, and move onto the next one.
+You can enter these values in the sketch.

 ## Todo
 1. The log file should be dynamic by default, preferably using the unique ssid_retrieve() value.